noahehall/theBookOfNoah/0current/security/websecurity.md

       - ^ php files are typically treated as executables by OS, which is key to making this attack work

 - fallout
+  - giving attackers a backdoor for executing arbitrary code on your webserver
+  - the attacker would have the same access to your OS as they would with a command injection attack

 - mitigation
+  - principle of defense in depth
+  - ensure any uploaded files cant be executed as code
+    - files should be treated as inert rather than as executable objects
+    - separating uploaded files into a partiular directory/partition (so they arent intermingled with code/executables)
+  - hardening your servers so that only the minimally require dsoftware is installed
+  - rename files as you upload them so you dont write files with darious file extensions to disk
+  - analyze uploaded files and reject any that appear to be corrupt or malicious
+  - use a CDN/cloud-based storage to offload this responsibility

 ### cross-site scripting